kokorin/dbt-pumpkin/README.md

 ### Botstrap DBT Resources

-`dbt-osmosis` allows to create DBT YAML schema files for Seeds, Models and Snapshots.
+`dbt-pumpkin` allows to create DBT YAML schema files for Seeds, Models and Snapshots.
 For that one has to add [dbt-pumpking-path](#dbt-pumpkin-path) configuration property for a Resource.
 Then `dbt-pumpkin` will be able to understand where YAML files should be located.